 The neutral mobs are not directly hostile to the player.
 Instead, they attack the player if an attack or similar provocation mechanic provokes them.
 The only exception to this rule is the goats.

-Bees are one of the cutest mobs in Minecraft.
+Bees are one of the cutest mobs.
 They are neutral and keep flying around their nests and beehives.
 Due to their flight, they are immune to all fall damage in the game.
 If you know how to make a bee farm in Minecraft, you can productively use them to collect honey and honeycomb.

 As for the dangerous part, the bees become hostile if you attack a bee from the swarm or destroy their beehive.
 When they become aggressive, the bees attack the player in a swarm and give a poison effect to them.
 But sadly, once a bee successfully strikes with its stringer, it can’t survive and dies after a minute.